Hirlam/Trac2Markdown.jl/docs/src/ObservationHowto/GNSS.md

 /src/arpifs/obs_preproc/
 * redgps.F90 : This routine is where the horizontal thinning is done (Cy40) , so the thinning distance  could be selected here.
 /src/blacklist/
-* mf_blacklist.b: here is posible to blacklist the gnss observations so to calculate the varbc coefficients.
-It can be done tuning to experimental the ''apdss'' variable.
+* `mf_blacklist.b:` here is posible to blacklist the gnss observations so to calculate the varbc coefficients.
+It can be done tuning to experimental the *apdss* variable.